inbelic/LinAlgApps/README.md

 # LinAlgApps
-Repository to demonstrate some applications of computational linear algebra
+Repository to demonstrate some applications of computational linear algebra using Julia

 ### Topics
 Topics include low rank approximation of images, image segmentation, image denoiseing and more.